 Chiropractor Auto Accidents and Whiplash

-The pains that a car accident and whiplash bring can be difficult to live with but here at Plainfield Chiropractic And Rehabilitation, our chiropractor makes sure you do not have to live with those pains for long.
+The pains that a car accident and whiplash bring can be difficult to live with but here at Plainfield Spine And Rehabilitation, our chiropractor makes sure you do not have to live with those pains for long.

 Today, we know that whiplash result from hyperextension or hyperflexion (extension and flexion beyond normal physiological limits),actually rather an extremely rapid extension and flexion that causes injuries.
 Unlike a broken bone where a simple x-ray can validate the presence of the fracture and standards of care can direct a health care professional as to the best way in which to handle the injury, whiplash injuries involve an unpredictable combination of nervous system, muscles joints and connective tissue disruption that is not simple to diagnose and can be even more of a challenge to treat.